 - a.
-Processes are in place to ensure PCP referral materials are used appropriately by the specialist and other team members in the specialist office - b.
+Processes are in place to ensure PCP referral materials are used appropriately by the specialist and other team members in the specialist office - a.
 Specialist practice must provide patient with a summary of the specialist appointment, including: - i.
 Diagnosis, medication changes, plan of care - i.
 Expected duration of specialist involvement - ii.
-When the patient should return to the specialist and when the patient should return to the PCP - c.
-Visit information must be provided to patient in writing at time of visit a.
-Specialist coordinates with PCPs to make appointments for patients when requested to do so by PCP
+When the patient should return to the specialist and when the patient should return to the PCP - b.
+Visit information must be provided to patient in writing at time of visit